 Property and equipment and intangible assets subject to amortization are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset (or asset group) may not be recoverable.
 An impairment loss would be recognized when the carrying amount of an asset exceeds the estimated undiscounted cash flows expected to result from the use of the asset and its eventual disposition.
 The amount of the impairment loss to be recorded is calculated by the excess of the asset's carrying value over its fair value.
 Fair value is generally determined using a discounted cash flow analysis.
-No such impairment loss was recorded during the years ended September 30, 2017, 2016 and 2015.
+No such impairment losses were recorded during the years ended September 30, 2018 and 2017.